n4nidhinchandran/songbird/readme.md

                   - email
                   - firstname
                   - lastname
-                  - last_login
                   - enabled
                   - locked
                   - expired
                   - roles
-                  - { property: 'last_login', type: 'datetime', format: 'j/n/Y' }
+                  - { property: 'last_login', type: 'datetime' }
 ```

-We have trimed down all the fields to include only the relevant ones.
+We have trimmed down all the fields to include only the relevant ones.

-Everything is looking good.
+Navigate the site and make sure they are looking good.
 Looking at adminer, you can see that the password has also been encrypted correctly, indicating that the AdminController's preUpdate function is working.

 ## Redirecting Users to Dashboard After Login